CalebBell/fluids/docs/index.rst

 Bug reports
 -----------

-To report bugs, please use the fluids's Bug Tracker at:
+To report bugs, please use the Fluids's Bug Tracker at:

     https://github.com/CalebBell/fluids/issues